withaspirit/Elevator-Simulation/README.md

 ## Iterations

 This section contains information about each of the iteration submissions for this project.
-If the images look blurry when opened in browser, zoom in.
+If images in any of the iterations look blurry when opened in browser, try zooming in.
 Alternatively, download and open them.
-They should appear clearly.
+They will appear clearly.

 - ## Iteration 1